-As of June 30, 2020, we had cash, cash equivalents and short-term investments of \$104.5 million.
-We believe that our existing cash, cash equivalents and short-term investments, in addition to the net proceeds received from the IPO, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
+At September 30, 2021, we had cash, cash equivalents and short-term investments of \$275.8 million.
+We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources."

 The development of our product candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease, such as the recent COVID-19 pandemic.
 The spread of COVID-19 has impacted the global economy and has impacted our operations, including the interruption of our preclinical and clinical trial activities and potential interruption to our supply chain.
 For example, the COVID-19 pandemic has delayed clinical trials.
 If the disruption due to the COVID-19 pandemic continues, our planned pivotal clinical trials also could be delayed due to government orders and site policies on account of the pandemic, and some patients may be unwilling or unable to travel to study sites, enroll in our trials or be unable to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services, which would delay our ability to conduct preclinical studies and clinical trials or release clinical trial results and could delay our ability to obtain regulatory approval and commercialize our product candidates.
-Furthermore, COVID-19 could affect our employees or the employees of research sites and service providers on whom we rely, including contract research organizations, or CROs, as well as those of companies with which we do business, including our suppliers and contract manufacturing organizations, or CMOs, thereby disrupting our business operaticous.
+Furthermore, COVID-19 could affect our employees or the employees of research sites and service providers on whom we rely, including contract research organizations, or CROs, as well as those of companies with which we do business, including our suppliers and contract manufacturing organizations, or CMOs, thereby disrupting our business operations.
 Quarantines and travel restrictions imposed by governments in the jurisdictions in which we and the companies with which we do business operate could materially impact the ability of employees to access preclinical and clinical sites, laboratories, manufacturing sites and offices.
-We have implemented work-at-home policies and only employees essential to the development and research of our product candidates remain on-site at our research and manufacturing facilities; accordingly, we may experience limitations in employee resources.
-The outbreak and any other preventative or protecti
+For the health and safety of our employees, the Company has implemented work-at-home policies and we have generally restricted on site staff to only those employees who are fully vaccinated or essential to the development and research of product candidates; accordingly, we may experience limitations in employee resources.
+The outbreak and any other preventative or protective actions that we, our suppliers or other third parties with which we have business relationships, or governments may take in respect of the COVID-19 pandemic, could disrupt, delay, or otherwise adversely impact our business.